vins4407/Aws_s3-bucket_triggerring/README.md

 ## Setup

 1. Clone the repository
-2. Set up the AWS CLI with `aws confige` command you will be needing your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to configure the cli locally.
+2. Set up the AWS CLI with `aws config` command you will be needing your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to configure the cli locally.
 3. Run the following command to create the resources:`./S3_bucket_Triggering.sh`